wowgr8/capstone/README.md

 * 1:15pm: Reasearch firebase-ui and firebase-web-react libraries for authentication.
 * 1:40pm: Reasearch deploying app and firebase security rules.
 * 2:15pm: Break from research.

+#### Thursday, 6/30/2022
+* 2:40pm: Plan whether Redux is necessary for project of this size.